 Human chromogranin A ELISA kit is intended for determining in vitro quantitative amounts of chromogranin A (CgA, parathyroid secretory protein-1) in human serum and plasma (EDTA).
 This assay has a minimum sensitivity limit of 5.0 µg/l.

-The minimum detection sensitivity level of human chromogranin A (CgA) using this human chromogranin-A ELISA kit was 5.0 µg/l.
-The dynamic assay range for this kit is 30.0 – 700.0 µg/l.
+The minimum detection sensitivity level of human chromogranin A (Parathyroid secretory protein-1 and CgA) using current chromogranin A ELISA kit was 5.0 µg/l.
+The dynamic range for this assay is 30.0 – 700.0 µg/l.

 - A Critical Approach to Clinical Biochemistry of Chromogranin A. Adv Exp Med Biol.
 (2015) 867: 317-23.
 Review.
 Bottoni P., et al.

 - Chromogranin A: a multifaceted cardiovascular role in health and disease.
 Curr Med Chem.
 (2012) 19 (24): 4042-50.
 Review.
 Angelone T., et al.

 - Chromogranin A: any relevance in neuroendocrine tumors?
 Curr Opin Endocrinol Diabetes Obes.
 (2016) 23 (1): 28-37.
 Review.
 Kidd M., et al.

 - Metabolic effects and mechanism of action of the chromogranin A-derived peptide pancreastatin.
 Regul Pept.
 (2010) 161 (1-3): 8-14.
 Review.
 Sánchez-Margalet V., et al.